kannel-outis/CoverOps/README.md

 # CoverOps 🚀

-**Spot untested code like a pro with CoverOps — your go-to coverage companion for any Git-based project.**
+**Spot untested code like a pro with CoverOps — your go-to coverage companion for any project.**

 CoverOps is a powerful, cross-platform CLI tool that helps you track test coverage on new or modified code.
 By combining Git diffs with LCOV or JSON coverage reports, it generates insightful HTML reports that highlight what’s tested — and what’s not.
 Whether you’re building in Dart, Python, JavaScript, or anything else, CoverOps keeps your code accountable and clean.